What is ontological coaching?

 Here is what that means in plain terms.

 We often think of ourselves as static individuals observing a fixed world.
 Many contemporary models in neuroscience describe the brain as a kind of prediction engine: it actively interprets what is happening based on past learning, physiology, concepts, and emotional history.
-The point here isn’t a clinical claim — it’s a practical insight: when you shift language, body, or emotion, your experience of the same situation can change.
+The point here isn’t a medical claim — it’s a practical insight: when you shift language, body, or emotion, your experience of the same situation can change.

 We tend to think language describes reality (e.g., "This project is stressful").
 Ontology argues — and many modern perspectives support — that language shapes how you experience reality.